pdh11/cotton/README.md

 a new major version.
 This policy may change in future, but such a change would itself be a breaking change and get a new major version.

+Cotton requests the MSRV-aware resolver (see .cargo/config.toml).
+This means that it should remain buildable with its current MSRV even if some dependencies update their MSRV in a minor version -- just so long as the "cargo update" or "cargo fetch" operation is done with cargo 1.84 or later:

+    cargo +1.85 update
+    cargo +1.80 build

 ### Licence

 Everything is licensed under Creative Commons CC0, qv.